ibm-cloud-docs/bare-metal/vsi_reload_os_image.md

 2. From the **Actions** menu, select **Load from Image**.
 3. Select the image template check box to for the image template to load on to the device.

-   **Note:** Before completing the reload, the image template is copied to the data center that contains the device, if it is not already located in the same data center.
+   Before completing the reload, the image template is copied to the data center that contains the device, if it is not already located in the same data center.
 If the image template must be copied to the data center, an fee might be charged if the template is not deleted from the location after the OS Reload occurs.
+   {:note: .note}

 4. Determine whether you want to add any features.
 Any features that you select are added to the device as part of the reload process.